 Since you’ll want your teen to have a say in the domain, a gift certificate or card will probably be the best way to present this gift.
 Then you can sit down together and fill in all the details before purchasing.

-Encouraging your child to blog now will help her understand that what is published online is going to be seen by others.
-It’s a good way to teach internet safety, while still allowing some freedom to create.
+Encouraging your child to blog now will help her understand that what is published online will be seen by others.
+It’s a good way to teach internet safety while still allowing some freedom to create.

 Just be sure to subscribe to your teen’s blog.
-That way you know what’ being published!
+That way you know what’s being published!

 11. Mad Libs Books

 I like Mad Libs!
-Back in high school, when my husband was just my boyfriend, he created a Mad Libs style game on my graphing calculator.
-Well, he also programmed it with some useful math programs that made calculus a breeze, but let’s not talk about that kay?
+Back in high school, when my husband was just my boyfriend, he created a Mad Libs-style game on my graphing calculator.
+He also programmed it with some helpful math programs that made calculus a breeze, but let’s not talk about that okay?

-Mad Libs seriously helped me get through the long bus ride I had everyday.
+That Mad Libs game helped me get through the long bus ride I had every day.

-My kids enjoy the book form of these as well.
-It’s a fun way to practice parts of speech and create super silly stories.
+And now our kids enjoy the book form of these.
+They’re a fun way to practice parts of speech and create super silly stories.

 Mad Libs make a great gift before a road trip!